EB-DS/AIML-505-Generative-AI/README.md

 This project is distributed under the **MIT License**.

+See the `LICENSE` file for additional information.

 ---

 ## Instructor

 **Dr. Eskinder Belete**
 Adjunct Faculty
 Indiana Wesleyan University
 Graduate Program

 **Course:** AIML-505 – Large Language Models and Generative Artificial Intelligence